ROOTBABU/ROOTBABU/README.md

   <i>Who am I?</i>
 </summary>
 <div align="left">
-  <p>Software developer with over 3 years of experience in the industry.
+  <p>Full stack developer with over 4+ years of experience in the industry.
 I have worked on a variety of projects, from small web applications to large-scale enterprise systems.
-I am very excited about the potential of blockchain technology and its ability to revolutionize the way we interact with the world.</p>
+My expertise lies in developing both the front-end and back-end components of software applications, giving me a holistic understanding of the development process.</p>
 </div>
 </details>